-This Lectureship recognises early career researchers, within 10 years of their PhD, who have made a significant contribution to analytical chemistry, in their independent academic career.
+This Lectureship recognises early career researchers within ten years of their PhD who have contributed significantly to analytical chemistry in their independent academic careers and:

-- The nominations are shortlisted and the winner is selected by the Analyst Editorial Board
+- nominations are shortlisted and the Analyst Editorial Board selects the winner

-- The recipient of this award receives the opportunity to present a lecture at a leading international meeting and a contribution of up to £2,000 to cover associated travel and accommodation costs
+- the recipient of this lectureship receives the opportunity to present a lecture at a leading international meeting and a contribution of up to £2,000 to cover associated travel and accommodation costs

 See all previous winners